VenkataBhaskarr/TechnicalBlogs/CloudComputing.md

 this model as the name suggests is a hybrid of both public cloud and private cloud

 > CROSS CLOUD
-this model is based on using the multiple clouds at a same time
+this model is based on using the multiple clouds at a same time not so popular as of now.